Lifting representations of finite reductive groups: a character relation: Introduction

-\begin{rem} Consider the special case where $E/k$ is a finite extension, and $\tilde{G}$ arises from $G$ via restriction of scalars: $\tilde{G} = R_{E/k} G$.
-Suppose that $\varepsilon$ is the $k$-automorphism of $\tilde{G}$ associated to the action of a generator of the Galois group $\Gal(E/k)$.
+Now let's consider some special cases. \begin{enumerate}[(a)] \item One can show that when $\varepsilon$ is quasi-central, the index set for the summation is a singleton, so the theorem asserts that $(\DL_{\tilde{T}}^{\tilde{G}}\tilde{\theta})_{\varepsilon}(\tilde{s}) =(\DL_{T}^G \theta)(\NN(\tilde{s}))$. \item In particular, suppose $\tilde{G} = R_{E/k} G$ is obtained from $G$ via restriction of scalars over a cyclic extension $E/k$ and $\varepsilon$ is the algebraic $k$-automorphism of $\tilde{G}$ associated to the action of a generator of the Galois group $\Gal(E/k)$.
 Given a representation $\pi$ of $G(k)$, one often has an associated representation $\tilde\pi$ of $\tilde{G}(k)$, known as the \emph{Shintani lift} of $\pi$.
 (See \cite{kawanaka:shintani} for a discussion.)
-The character of $\pi$ and the $\varepsilon$-twisted character of $\tilde\pi$ are related by the Shintani relation: $\Theta_\pi(\NN(g)) = \Theta_{\tilde\pi,\varepsilon}(g)$.
+The character of $\pi$ and the $\varepsilon$-twisted character of $\tilde\pi$ satisfy the Shintani relation: $\Theta_{\tilde\pi,\varepsilon} = \Theta_\pi\circ\NN$, where $\NN$ has been extended to a map on all (not necessarily semisimple) conjugacy classes.
 From work of Digne \cite{digne:shintani}*{Cor.\ 3.6}, one already knows that if $\DL_T^G \theta$ has a Shintani lift, then it must be $\DL_{\tilde T}^{\tilde G} \tilde\theta$.
-Thus, our character relation is a generalization of Shintani's, if one ignores the fact that the former only holds at sufficiently regular elements of $\tilde{G}(k)$, while that latter holds at all elements, provided that one interprets the norm map $\NN$ correctly. \end{rem}
+Thus, if one restricts one's attention to Deligne-Lusztig characters and to the kind of elements that we consider, our character relation is a generalization of Shintani's. \item Consider the automorphism of $\GL(2)$ given by $\varepsilon(g) = {}^t g \inv$.
+Then a relation analogous to that in the Theorem holds for all irreducible characters, not just those of Deligne-Lusztig type.
+Moreover, the relation can be extended to unipotent elements, but it fails if $\tilde{s}$ is regular but $\NN(\tilde s)$ is singular. \end{enumerate}

+Comparing our theorem with \cite{digne-michel:non-connected}*{Proposition 2.12}, we see that the latter shows that the restriction to $G(k)$ of a twisted character of $\tilde{G}(k)$ is a certain twisted character of $G(k)$, at least in the case where $\varepsilon$ is quasi-central.
+On the other hand, our theorem concerns a lifting of characters from $G(k)$ to $\tilde{G}(k)$ via the norm map, and this lifting is not an inverse of restriction.
+As expected, the two formulas agree in those situations where both are applicable, but such situations are rare.
+Moreover, while we make regularity assumptions on our element $\tilde{s}$, we do not assume that $\varepsilon$ is quasi-central.

 \textsc{Acknowledgements.} The authors were partially supported by a National Science Foundation Focused Research Group grant (DMS-0854844).
 The fourth-named author was partially supported by the Frank Cox Jones Scholarship Fund and a Dean's Undergraduate Research Award from the College of Arts and Sciences of American University.
-We have benefited from conversations with Prof.\ Jeffrey Hakim.
+We have benefited from conversations with Prof.\ Jeffrey Hakim, and the comments of an anonymous referee.